 Things look good for Kenny Wallace, who says that all of his 2011 sponsors will return for partial schedules.

 Rusty Wallace Incorporated was expected to take another step forward in 2011, but it didn’t happen.

 Third in the points and riding a streak of three consecutive top-10 finishes, Reed Sorenson suddenly found himself out of a ride after the fall Dover race.

 It was without a doubt an up and down season for Martin Truex Jr. and the No. 56 MWR team.

 In his best year in Sprint Cup to date, Regan Smith seemed to experience a new high point every couple of races in 2011.

-Elliott Sadler made the move down to the Nationwide Series for the first time since 1998, trying to get his career back on-track after a stretch of underwhelming seasons in Cup.
+Elliott Sadler made the move down to the Nationwide Series for the first time since 1998, trying to get his career back on track.

 There was no one on the Sprint Cup Series schedule who had a more disappointing season.